nanoporetech/epi2me-api/readme.md

 ### Literate Code

-For more information about how the code logic works check out the files themselves, I've attempted to adhere to the philosophies of [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) and so much of the application logic is described above each function.
+For more information about how the code logic works check out the files themselves, I've attempted to adhere to a [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) style and so much of the application logic is described in the comments above each function.